-This simple chocolate cupcake recipe is based off of my Small Chocolate Cake For Two.
+This simple chocolate cupcake recipe is based off of my Small Chocolate Cake recipe.

 I adjusted the ingredient amounts to make less batter, but then they ended up being too dry because I was reducing the liquid down a little too much.

 Then it dawned on me – if I went back to my first test batch and divided the batter into 8 cupcakes, they would fill the liners without overflowing.

 Ding ding ding – we have a winner!

 Super chocolatey and super moist, even after a few days.
 Pair them with peanut butter or chocolate frosting and now you have the best chocolate cupcakes ever.

 I was hesitant on whether 8 cupcakes count as small batch, but to me anything under 1 dozen is considered small batch.

 This recipe may not exactly be dessert for two, but you’re not stuck with 2 dozen cupcakes either.

 And if you really don’t want that many at once, chocolate cupcakes do freeze well after baking.